trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/ApiServiceRecipesDataModel.md

 ### `public exampleArray` → `List<Integer>`

-These properties represent the JSON keys that we need to send or recieve.
+These properties represent the JSON keys that we need to send or receive.

 ### `public exampleBoolean` → `Boolean`